Why diversity matters and what it means for the University of La Verne.

 - understanding that diversity includes not only ways of being but also ways of knowing;

-- recognizing personal, cultural and institutionalized discrimination creates and sustains privileges for some while creating and sustaining disadvantages for others;
+- recognizing that personal, cultural, and institutionalized discrimination creates and sustains privileges for some while creating and sustaining disadvantages for others;

 - addressing practices that perpetuate discrimination and unfair treatment while also instituting other practices that support diversity and diverse people; and